frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

-Somebody said that strange lake---hundreds of miles from the oceans, a real oasis of warmth, of life amid the desolation of the Arctic winter---that\'s a bit like the heart of Christ.
+Somebody said that strange lake---hundreds of miles from the oceans, a real oasis of warmth, of life amid the desolation of the Arctic winter---that\'s a bit like the Heart of Christ.
 He\'s trustworthy in the heart of Mary.
 He\'s the fulfillment of the Father\'s promises.

 No matter how much this fallen world may cause us to suffer, no matter